Rem01Gaming/encore/website/docs/index.md

 ---
-title: "Encore Tweaks Magisk Module: Special performance module for your device"
+title: "Special performance module for your device"
-description: "The Encore Tweaks Magisk Module is here to boost your device gaming performance but keeping battery life on normal usage"
+description: "The Encore Tweaks Magisk Module is here to boost your device gaming performance but also keeping battery life on normal usage"
 layout: home

 hero: